Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.

 So if someone asks you will you head somewhere, you'll now know what they're actually asking.

-In use: 'There's two lads shouting at each other in the chipper.
-I'm guna head on before a fight breaks out.'
+In use: "There's two lads shouting at each other in the chipper.
+I'm gunna head on before a fight breaks out."

 Don't say they didn't warn you!
-If you didn't wear you're jumper you probably caught the cold.
-But don't worry someone will reassure you that 'that dose is goin' round'; meaning everyone else has the same illness.
+If you didn't wear your jumper, you probably caught a cold.
+But don't worry, someone will reassure you that "that dose is goin' round," meaning everyone else has the same illness.